nfasano/nfasano/README.md

 #### 1) Sentiment classifier on black lives matter tweets [[Github Repo](https://github.com/nfasano/sentimentClassifier_blmTweets)]
 - **Project description:** Given a dataset of 10,000+ tweets, I built a sentiment classifier to determine whether a given tweet was positive or negative toward the Black Lives Matter (BLM) movement.
 This work was completed as a course project for COS 524 at Princeton University.
 - **Project outcome:** Eight binary classifier models were built to predict whether the sentiment of a tweet was positive or negative toward the Black Lives Matter (BLM) movement.
 It was found that no model performed significantly better than naively assigning all tweets a positive label (which would yield an accuracy of 81%).
-Logistic regression achieved the best performance on the held out test set with an accuracy of 83% and AUC of 0.79, but it was not substantially better than SVM (accuracy = 83%, auc = 0.75) or KNN (accuracy = 83%, AUC = 0.74).
+Logistic regression achieved the best performance on the held-out test set with an accuracy of 83% and AUC of 0.79, but it was not substantially better than SVM (accuracy = 83%, auc = 0.75) or KNN (accuracy = 83%, AUC = 0.74).
 Naive Bayes had a low accuracy of 73%, but the highest precision at 92%, suggesting that an ensemble learning model may improve prediction accuracy.
 Note that chatGPT had an accuracy of 76% on the test dataset without any preprocessing.
-- **Skills demonstrated:** Python, sentiment analysis, NLP, hypothesis testing, classification models and evaluation metrics
+- **Skills demonstrated:** Python, pandas, scikit-learn, sentiment analysis, NLP, lemmatization, hypothesis testing, classification models, and evaluation metrics

 <p align="center">
 <picture>